 6. Punch dough, and knead out air pockets in a floured service.
 Divide into 2 or 3 loaves, and knead out air pockets before placing them in greased loaf pans.
 (Add sprinkle of flour as needed.)

 7. Let rise covered until doubled in size.
 (About 30 min.)
+Preheat oven to 400F.

 9. Remove from oven and take out of pan and let cool on a cooling rack.